Run by

 Photo by Michael Nayda, Thermo Scientific.

 If you AGREE with both the above statements, then this factsheet is for you!
-It was created for distribution by Elizabeth O’Brien (pictured wearing “Shut the Door on Lead Poisoning” t-shirt, alongside Star Wars Stormtrooper) from the Thermo Scientific (Niton XRF) stand on Saturday 21st and Sunday 22nd March 2009, at the Australian Toy Hobby and Nursery Fair in Melbourne, run by the Australian Toy Association (ATA).
+It was created for distribution by Elizabeth O’Brien (pictured wearing “Shut the Door on Lead Poisoning” t-shirt, alongside Star Wars Stormtrooper) stand on Saturday 21st and Sunday 22nd March 2009, at the Australian Toy Hobby and Nursery Fair in Melbourne, run by the Australian Toy Association (ATA).

 The ATA’s Exhibitor Bulletin, Day 3 - Sunday 22nd March 2009, noted: